-Erin Brooks, Vice Chair
+Erin Brooks, Chair

 Erin Brooks is a partner at Bryan Cave Leighton Paisner LLP specializing in environmental law with a focus in redevelopment and sustainable land use.
 She counsels companies in a number of industries, including real estate developers, agribusiness, food and beverage, renewable energy, finance and manufacturing.
 Erin earned a J.D. from Saint Louis University School of Law and B.A. from Truman State University.

 Erin lives in the Central West End with her husband, Josh Udelhofen, and enjoys long walks in Forest Park, hiking and skiing.